Mohammed Jega: Birth and education

+Military Career

+As of the start of the Nigerian Civil War in 1967, Jega led a company in 6th Battalion under Major Gibson Jalo.
 Jega held the posts of Commander of the 6th Brigade of the 2nd Division, Onitsha, and General Officer Commanding 2nd Mechanised Division of the Nigerian Army, Ibadan.

 In his second term as governor, he closed most of the schools that had been created by the civilian administration of governor Abubakar Barde due to budgetary constraints.

 After retirement, Jega took an active part in the chieftainship lobbies in the 1980s.

 On 5 June 2005, Jega was named Emir of Gwandu in Kebbi State, replacing Alhaji Mustapha Jokolo.
 Exactly 20 years later the Supreme Court of nigeria upheld and confirmed him as the substantive Emir of Gwandu.